sudheer3v/SharePoint2016/InfoPath forms_ using line break to create comments history in text field.md

-Comments History or Running Comments.
+# Using line break in a text fiels with out XML data connection to create a comment history

-To show new data or comments in a next line in a text box, without using XML file as an external data connection.
+### To show new data or comments in a next line in a text box, without using XML file as an external data connection.
 This method works only in a text box field, not in Rich Text field.

 1. Here I took 3 text box fields and named them, Comment, Comment Store, Line Break Text Field.

-2. Comment field is for the User to write his comments.
+2.      **Comment** field is for the User to write his comments.

-3. Comment Store is to store the comment that user inputs, its dynamic, Comment Store field changes every time Comment field is changed using a rule below.
+3.      **Comment Store** is to store the comment that user inputs, its dynamic, Comment Store field changes every time Comment field is changed using a rule below.

-No alt text provided for this image
  4. Line Break Text Field displays all Previous Comments and Current Comment using CONCAT statement, in one box, with every comment in a new next line.

 5. For this to work, right click on the Line Break Text Field and select Text Box Properties, Under Display tab make sure Multi-Line is checked, this will make Text Box to Multi-line text field.